the hard facts of life. for the new

 If you need that warm fuzzy feeling about everything then you've come to the wrong person.
 99% of the hams are willing to help

-you, but they probably don't want to carry you forever.
-Help vs.Carry ?
+you.
+BE advised 'not all hams are created equal'.
 I dare you to read and watch all links on this page.
 I dare you to join

 one of the clubs in Pocatello, PARC or PV-ARES.
 You need to attend more than one club meeting to feel your part of a group, so start coming to